Introduction:

 Conclusion:

 If the individual uses the knee braces consistently, it strengthens the joint.
 Do not consider knee braces as a remedy for osteoarthritis surgery.
 It can only prevent the pain but cannot cure it.
 Do not postpone the surgery because the disease might progress.
-Consult an orthopedic surgeon and undergo surgery if it is necessary.
+Consult an orthopedic surgeon and undergo surgery if necessary.
 Knee braces are a temporary solution for obese individuals.
 Obese individuals should lose weight to avoid knee pain.
 Consult a physical therapist and learn some exercises for strengthening the thigh muscles.
-Knee braces do not harm but are not much effective for generalized osteoarthritis.
+Knee braces do not harm but are not very effective for generalized osteoarthritis.
 It can be used only for the initial stages of knee pain.